prog4biol/pfb2019/README.md

 #### Filters, Filenames and Standard Input

 Many Unix commands act as filters, taking data from a file or standard input, transforming the data, and writing the results to standard output.
 Most filters are designed so that if they are called with one or more filenames on the command-line, they will use those files as input.
 Otherwise they will act on standard input.
 For example, these two commands are equivalent:

 ```
 (~) 66% grep 'gatttgc' < big_file.fasta
 (~) 67% grep 'gatttgc' big_file.fasta
 ```
-> Both commands use the **grep** command to search for the string
-> "gatttgc" in the file _big_file.fasta_.
-The first one searches
-> standard input, which happens to be redirected from the file.
-The
-> second command is explicitly given the name of the file on the command
+Both commands use the `grep` command to search for the string "gatttgc" in the file `big_file.fasta`.
+The first one searches standard input, which happens to be redirected from the file.
+The second command is explicitly given the name of the file on the command line.
-> line.

 Sometimes you want a filter to act on a series of files, one of which happens to be standard input.
-Many filters let you use "-" on the command-line as an alias for standard input.
+Many commands let you use `-` on the command-line as an alias for standard input.
 Example:

 ```
 (~) 68% grep 'gatttgc' big_file.fasta bigger_file.fasta -
 ```
-> This example searches for "gatttgc" in three places.
-First it looks
-> in _big_file.fasta_, then in _bigger_file.fasta_, and lastly
-> in standard input (which, since it isn't redirected, will come from
+This example searches for "gatttgc" in three places.
+First it looks in file `big_file.fasta`, then in `bigger_file.fasta`, and lastly in standard input (which, since it isn't redirected, will come from the keyboard).
-> the keyboard).

 #### Standard I/O and Pipes

 The coolest thing about the Unix shell is its ability to chain commands together into pipelines.
 Here's an example:

 ```
 (~) 65% grep gatttgc big_file.fasta | wc -l
 22
 ```
-> There are two commands here. **grep** searches a file or standard
-> input for lines containing a particular string.
-Lines which contain
-> the string are printed to standard output.  **wc -l** is the
-> familiar word count program, which counts words, lines and characters
-> in a file or standard input.
-The **-l** command-line option
-> instructs **wc** to print out just the line count.
-The **|**
-> character, which is known as the "pipe" character, connects the two
-> commands together so that the standard output of **grep** becomes
-> the standard input of **wc**.
+There are two commands here. `grep` searches a file or standard input for lines containing a particular string.
+Lines which contain the string are printed to standard output.  `wc -l` is the familiar word count program, which counts words, lines and characters in a file or standard input.
+The `-l` command-line option instructs `wc` to print out just the line count.
+The `|` character, which is known as a "pipe", connects the two commands together so that the standard output of `grep` becomes the standard input of `wc`.
+Think of pipes connecting streams of data flowing.

 What does this pipe do?
-It prints out the number of lines in which the string "gatttgc" appears in the file _big_file.fasta_.
+It prints out the number of lines in which the string "gatttgc" appears in the file `big_file.fasta`.

 #### More Pipe Idioms

 Pipes are very powerful.
 Here are some common command-line idioms.

-Count the Number of Times a Pattern does NOT Appear in a File
+**Count the Number of Times a Pattern does NOT Appear in a File**

 The example at the top of this section showed you how to count the number of lines in which a particular string pattern appears in a file.
 What if you want to count the number of lines in which a pattern does **not** appear?

 Simple.
-Reverse the test with the **grep** **-v** switch:
+Reverse the test with the `-v` switch:

 ```
 (~) 65% grep -v gatttgc big_file.fasta | wc -l